microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

     8. WebserviceTest.py to the ACI deployment/endpoint.

 ## Success Criteria

+1. Count the number of csv files extracted into /Data folder locally using a Python script in VS Code.
-1. Creating an ARIMA model locally using VS Code.
+2. Creating an ARIMA model locally using VS Code.
-2. Forecasting project imported into Azure DevOps.
+3. Forecasting project imported into Azure DevOps.

 ## Learning resources